-Battery Drainer · Description
+Battery Drainer APP

 The idea behind this app is that every individual hardware component in a phone consumes an amount of power in order to function and consumes maximum power under maximum utilization.
 With this application we demonstrate the need for energy-efficient software and sustainable software engineering practices in battery-powered devices, like phones and tablets.